yihzheng258/TabularMark/README.md

 # TabularMark
 This repository implements experiments for TabularMark.
 The idea is to perturb a small proportion of cells in a tabular dataset to embed watermarks.

+## Dataset
+The datasets used in the experiments can be downloaded from [this link](https://drive.google.com/file/d/10efT2gKtR8BjDOwYkQwDnirQtsA5wIxW/view?usp=sharing).
+After downloading `datasets.zip`, unzip it and place the `dataset` folder in the TabularMark directory.

 ## Usage
 All the experimental code is located in the `/experiments` directory.
 Each experiment is contained in its respective folder.
 To run an experiment, simply navigate to the appropriate directory and execute the scripts.